 Two thousand roses puts the offer in the mail

-When the official offer to study fashion at RMIT dropped into her letterbox, Jessica Payne looked back on a year of hard work in RMIT’s VET in Schools program and knew where to attribute her success.
+When she received the official offer to study fashion at RMIT, Jessica Payne looked back on a year of hard work in RMIT’s VET in Schools program and knew where to attribute her success.

 Jessica Payne in her Rosa Park gown.